jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     # assert None is False
     assert None is not False

-    # assert False is not False
+    # assert False is not the same object as False
     assert False is False